gardener/diki/docs/usage/security-hardened-k8s-shoot.md

+---
+	description: How can I check whether my shoot cluster fulfills the Security Hardened Kubernetes Cluster requirements?
+---

 ## Show Security Hardened Kubernetes Compliance for a Gardener Shoot Cluster

 ### Introduction

-This part covers the topic of showing compliance with the Security Hardened Kubernetes Cluster for a Gardener shoot cluster.
+This part covers the topic of showing compliance with the Security Hardened Kubernetes Cluster requirements for a Gardener shoot cluster.
 The guide features the `managedk8s` provider, which implements rules from the Security Hardened Kubernetes Cluster ruleset.

-The `managedk8s` provider assumes that the user running the ruleset does not have access to the environment (the seed in this particular case), in which the control plane components reside.

 ### Prerequisites